Need Help? 888-298-9489 M-F 8am to 8pm CST

 What Are Privacy Codes?

-Privacy codes, sometimes referred to as "sub-channels" or "sub-codes," are features that help reduce channel interference.
-They utilize either Continuous Tone-Coded Squelch System (CTCSS) or Digital-Coded Squelch (DCS) technology to filter out unwanted transmissions on the same channel.
+Privacy codes operate as "sub-channels" or "sub-codes" to minimize interference between communications channels.
+Communications systems use either Continuous Tone-Coded Squelch System (CTCSS) or Digital-Coded Squelch (DCS) to filter out transmissions not intended for them on the same channel.

 The Technical Mechanics of Privacy Codes